Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Dagfinn Henriksen and Haakon Kierulf later had another ship named Bonde, ex Liberty Ship Peter Lassen, built in San Francisco1944, 7207 gt, became Norwegian Bonde in July-1947.
 Ran ashore in Febr.-1949 off Ruytinge Bank, voyage New Orleans-Dunkirk.
 Came under Panamanian flag as Chepo in 1961 (Mariner Shipping Co., Ltd., Hong Kong, then World-Wide Shipping Ltd., Hong Kong & London in 1963), Golden Rose in 1964 (same managers).
 Broken up in Taiwan in 1968, having arrived Kaohsiung on Febr.
 29.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The Allied Convoy System", Arnold Hague, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum) - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The Allied Convoy System", Arnold Hague, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum) and misc. - ref My sources.

 Be